nagix/mini-tokyo-3d/README.md

 ## How to Build

 First, get access tokens for the public transportation data and map tiles by signing up at [Open Data Challenge for Public Transportation in Tokyo](https://tokyochallenge.odpt.org/en/index.html#entry) and [Mapbox](https://account.mapbox.com/auth/signup/).
-Then, create a file named `secret` in the following format in the root directory of the application.
+Then, create a file named `secrets` in the following format in the root directory of the application.
 ```
 {
     "odpt": "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx",